top1944/duckuments/docs/atoms_85_fall2017_projects/20_distrubuted_est/10-preliminary-design-document-distributed-est-fleet-wireless-communication.md

     $ roslaunch multislam slam.launch veh:=[!ROBOTNAME]

 Now you can use `rviz` to visualize the topics `MarkerArray` and `Marker`.
 Make sure to set the `fixed frame` in rviz so that it has the same name as your robot.

+**For explorers**
+In the arm branch of the Duckietwon SW repo, you can find a modified version of the viso2_ros package that can be compiled on the duckiebot.
+Its performance on the Rapberry Pi is limited, but could potentially be interesting for future works.